BerryCloud/xapi-player/README.md

 - by reporting bugs
 - by suggesting new features
 - by writing or editing documentation
-- by refactoring code
 - by fixing [issues](https://github.com/BerryCloud/xapi-player/issues)
-- by reviewing patches
+- by reviewing pull requests